Breast Lift (Mastopexy) in Boston

 Yes, breast fullness can be increased with simultaneous breast augmentation at the time of breast lift.
 Dr. Taylor and Dr. Sullivan commonly perform simultaneous natural breast augmentation with fat grafting or fat transfer or breast augmentation with implant.

-For a smaller breast enlargement or augmentation, fat can be gently removed with liposuction from another area of the body where it is unwanted and moved to the breasts at the time of breast lift.
+For a smaller breast enlargement or augmentation, fat can be gently removed with liposuction from another area of the body where it is unwanted and moved to the breasts at the time of Breast Lift.
 The volume of fat grafting may be approximately 75 to 150 cc.
 Common areas to remove fat for transfer include the abdomen, love handles, and medial thighs.
 For a larger breast augmentation, breast implants can also be used for a simultaneous breast lift and breast augmentation.

 Will nipple sensation change after breast lift?